juanpabloinformatica/pc_setup/steps.md

     - ~/.config
     - ~/.config/vim/

+  - Missing steps
+    - Generate ssh key to been able to push,pull, etc from pc to github/gitlab
+    - get alacritty themes

 - So there are two approaches, the first one is- taking advantage of the archinstall and the second- one, is making it more general for other linux distributions.